Jury holds pharmacies responsible for role in opioid crisis

 The government claims against drugmakers, distributors and pharmacies hinge on state and local public nuisance laws.

-Roy noted that courts have not been consistent on whether those laws apply to such cases.
+Roy noted that courts haven't been consistent on whether those laws apply to such cases.
 “There’s been a variety of different decisions lately that should give us reason to be cautious about what this really means in the grand scheme,” he said.

-Two recent rulings have gone against the theory.
-And more cases are heading toward rulings.
+Two recent rulings went against the theory.
+More cases are heading toward rulings.

-Trials against drugmakers in New York and distribution companies in Washington state are underway now.
-A trial of claims against distribution companies in West Virginia has wrapped up, but the judge has not yet given a verdict.
+Trials against drugmakers in New York and distribution companies in Washington state are underway.
+A trial of claims against distribution companies in West Virginia wrapped up, but the judge hasn't given a verdict.

 Earlier in November, a California judge ruled in favor of top drug manufacturers in a lawsuit with three counties and the city of Oakland.
 The judge said the governments hadn’t proven that the pharmaceutical companies used deceptive marketing to increase unnecessary opioid prescriptions and create a public nuisance.

-Also in November, Oklahoma’s supreme court overturned a 2019 judgment for $465 million in a suit brought by the state against drugmaker Johnson & Johnson.
+Also this month, Oklahoma’s supreme court overturned a 2019 judgment for $465 million in a suit brought by the state against drugmaker Johnson & Johnson.

 Other lawsuits have resulted in big settlements or proposed settlements before trials were completed.

-The jury’s decision in Cleveland had little effect on the stock of CVS, Walgreens and Walmart.
-Shares of all three companies rose Tuesday.
-Shares of CVS and Walgreens are up by 36% and 19% this year, respectively.
+The jury’s decision in Cleveland had little effect on the stock of CVS, Walgreens and Walmart, which all closed higher Tuesday on Wall Street.

 Associated Press writer Geoff Mulvihill in Cherry Hill, New Jersey, contributed to this report.